catseye/Apple-Befunge/README.markdown

 It contains:

-* a full visual debugger/editor for Apple Befunge called `APPLE BEFUNGE EDITOR`;
+* a full visual debugger/editor for Apple Befunge called `APPLE BEFUNGE EDITOR`; and
-* a less obtrustive but unfinished interpreter called `APPLE BEFUNGE RUNNER`; and
 * a handful of Befunge programs which have been converted to Apple Befunge format.

-The distribution also contains the source code, in ASCII text, for `APPLE BEFUNGE EDITOR` and `APPLE BEFUNGE RUNNER`.
+The distribution also contains the source code, in ASCII text, for `APPLE BEFUNGE EDITOR`.
+It is intended to be copied-and-pasted into an Apple ][+ emulator.
+This process, and the program itself, have been tested on a recent version of [AppleWin](http://applewin.berlios.de/).

+In version 1.0 of the distribution there was also a program called `APPLE BEFUNGE RUNNER`; its source code was intended to be pasted into the emulator after that of `APPLE BEFUNGE EDITOR`, acting as a sort of "diff", adding and deleting lines.
+This proved to be a nuisance for maintaining `APPLE BEFUNGE EDITOR`.
+And I think `APPLE BEFUNGE EDITOR` alone sort of gets the point across.
+So in version 1.1, `APPLE BEFUNGE RUNNER` was abandoned.

 License
 -------

-The source code for `APPLE BEFUNGE EDITOR` and `APPLE BEFUNGE RUNNER` are hereby placed, by me, the author, in the public domain.
+The source code for `APPLE BEFUNGE EDITOR` is hereby placed, by me, the author, in the public domain.

 Known Bugs and Shortcomings
 ---------------------------